ovh/cds/docs/content/gettingstarted/concepts/why_cds.md

 CDS's built-in don't-repeat-yourself features help you minimize your effort when you need to build, test and deploy hundreds (thousands?) of projects with a similar workflow.
 This is especially useful when you are managing a micro-services-based infrastructure where containers are usually built and deployed the same way.

-An ingenious system of variables allows to customize the build runs depending on the apps to be built and on the deployment environments.
+A system of templating allows to customize the build runs depending on the apps to be built and on the deployment environments.

 This feature is essential as it allows to quickly deploy new applications, provided that a similar one already exists in CDS.

-## 5 - RESTful API
+## 5 - REST API

-CDS can be fully operated through its RESTful API.
+CDS can be fully operated through its REST API.
 The API is used by the CDS's UI but also by the workers.
 All components speak the same language: REST.

 Both the UI and the CLI use exclusively the REST API to operate.
 Therefore, if you can do it through the UI or the CLI, then you can do it through the REST API.